-NOTICE IS HEREBY GIVEN that the annual and the special meeting (the "Meeting") of the shareholders of Victoria Gold Corp. (the "Company") will be held at the BW Gold Rush Inn, 411 Main Street, Whitehorse, YT., at 3:00 p.m.
-(Pacific time) on Thursday, August 18, 2011, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual and the special meeting (the "Meeting") of the shareholders of Victoria Gold Corp. (the "Company") will be held at the Toronto Board of Trade - Ridout room, First Canadian Place, Suite 350, 77 Adelaide Street West, Toronto, ON, at 9:00 a.m.
+(Eastern Standard Time) on Wednesday, September 19, 2012, for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the financial year ended February 28, 2011 (with comparative statements relating to the preceding fiscal period), together with the report of the auditor thereon; - 2. to appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor; - 3. to increase the number of directors of the Company from six to seven for the ensuing year; - 4. to elect directors of the Company for the ensuing year; - 5. to consider, and if deemed advisable, to pass, with or without variation, a resolution approving the stock option plan of the Company; and - 6. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the financial year ended February 29, 2012 (with comparative statements relating to the preceding fiscal period), together with the report of the auditor thereon; - 2. to appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor; - 3. to fix the number of directors to be elected at six (6); - 4. to elect directors of the Company for the ensuing year; - 5. to consider, and if deemed advisable, to pass, with or without variation, a resolution approving the stock option plan of the Company; and - 6. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.

 Particulars of the foregoing matters are set forth in the accompanying management information circular.
-A copy of the audited consolidated financial statements of the Company as at and for the year ended February 28, 2011 and the report of the auditor of the Company thereon, also accompanies this notice of the Meeting.
-The directors of the Company have fixed the close of business on July 7, 2011, as the record date for the determination of the shareholders of the Company entitled to receive notice of the Meeting.
+A copy of the audited consolidated financial statements of the Company as at and for the year ended February 29, 2012 and the report of the auditor of the Company thereon, also accompanies this notice of the Meeting.
+The directors of the Company have fixed the close of business on August 13, 2012, as the record date for the determination of the shareholders of the Company entitled to receive notice of the Meeting.

-DATED at Toronto, Ontario this 21st day of July, 2011.
+DATED at Toronto, Ontario this 21st day of August, 2012.